 Over the past few years, Floridians have become unpleasantly familiar with repeated noxious harmful blue-green algal blooms that have plagued rivers and estuaries, killing fish and shellfish, fouling boats and undermining the tourism economy.
-We’ve become so familiar, that we’ve nicknamed the thick, fluffy green plumes of blooming cyanobacteria something a little more descriptive: Guacamole Algae.
+We’ve become so familiar with these thick, fluffy green plumes of blooming cyanobacteria that we’ve embraced a more descriptive nickname: Guacamole Algae.

 But in recent days, Florida has taken some critically important steps in alleviating the impacts of Guacamole Algae.
 The Blue-Green Algae Task Force, created by Governor DeSantis and funded by the state Legislature in early 2019, issued its first consensus report on October 11.
 It recommends strategies for reducing nutrients flowing into Florida’s lakes, canals and estuaries that fuel harmful blue-green algae blooms.